A closed form scale bound for the $(\epsilon, \delta)$-differentially private Gaussian Mechanism valid for all privacy regimes: Illustrating constraints of the standard bound

 \section{Illustrating constraints of the standard bound}

 }

-Here we graphically illustrate that constraining \(\epsilon\) from above for the standard bound is indeed needed, both for meeting condition (\ref{eq:suffcrit}) and providing \((\epsilon, \delta)\)-differential privacy.

-Recall from Lemma \ref{lem:sufcrit} that the sufficient condition for adding Gaussian noise to achieve \((\epsilon, \delta)\)-differential privacy is for the standard Gaussian variable \(Z\) and We further have that for \(s\) defined in (\ref{eq:drsigma}), which does not depend on \(\Delta\).
-Let Now, the sign of \(g\) determines whether the condition (\ref{eq:suffcrit}) in Lemma \ref{lem:sufcrit} is met.
+Here we graphically illustrate that constraining \(\epsilon\) from above for the standard bound is indeed needed.
+From Remark \ref{rem:folklore}, the sufficient condition for privacy the standard bound meets is where We further have that for \(s\) defined in (\ref{eq:drsigma}), which does not depend on \(\Delta\).
+Let Now, the sign of \(g\) determines whether the condition (\ref{eq:folklore}) above is met.
 A plot of \(g(\epsilon, \delta)\) can be seen in Figure \ref{fig:comp1a}.
-Interestingly, there exist \(0< \delta < 1\) and \(0< \epsilon < 1\) such that (\ref{eq:suffcrit}) is violated as \(g(0.97, 0.97) < -0.005\), suggesting that technically a constraint on \(\delta\) is needed to avoid violating (\ref{eq:suffcrit}).
+Interestingly, there exist \(0< \delta < 1\) and \(0< \epsilon < 1\) such that (\ref{eq:folklore}) is violated as \(g(0.97, 0.97) < -0.005\), suggesting that technically a constraint on \(\delta\) is needed to avoid violating (\ref{eq:folklore}).

-However, as Balle et al. \autocite{pmlr-v80-balle18a} point out, violating (\ref{eq:suffcrit}) is is not the same as violating \((\epsilon, \delta)\)-differential privacy.
+However, as Balle et al. \autocite{pmlr-v80-balle18a} point out, violating (\ref{eq:folklore}) is is not the same as violating \((\epsilon, \delta)\)-differential privacy.
 They show that \((\epsilon,\delta)\)-differential privacy is achieved if and only if They do not provide a closed form bound based on (\ref{eq:balle}) but provide a numerical algorithm to compute the smallest \(\sigma>0\) for which the above holds.

 Substituting \(s(\epsilon, \delta, \Delta)\) for \(\sigma\) in the left side of (\ref{eq:balle}), and subtracting this from \(\delta\) yields which does not depend on \(\Delta\).
 Analogous to \(g\) above, the sign of \(d\) determines whether (\ref{eq:balle}) and \((\epsilon, \delta)\)-differential privacy is violated.
 A plot of \(d(\epsilon,\delta)\) can be seen in Figure \ref{fig:comp1b}.
 Negative values indicate failure to be \((\epsilon, \delta)\)-differential privacy.
 The plot suggests that even if the inequality of the standard bound (\ref{eq:drsigma}) is strict, it is safe to consider it non-strict for \(\epsilon\in (0,1)\).
 What the plot also shows, is that the standard bound does not yield \((\epsilon, \delta)\)-differential privacy for all \(\epsilon > 0\).